 Accumulated profit after tax is the key source of additional capital for the Society and sufficient profit must be made to ensure its ongoing financial strength.
 The Society's overall margin and operating profitability are strong and ensures that future growth in lending can be supported.
-The profit after tax as a % of mean total assets at 0.27% was the highest since 2018.
+The profit after tax as a % of mean total assets at 0.17% (2023: 0.28%)